 Purpose

-1 The Independent Management Advisory Committee (IMAC), as a subsidiary body of the ITU Council, serves in an expert advisory capacity and assists the Council and the Secretary-General in fulfilling their governance responsibilities, including ensuring the effectiveness of ITU's internal control systems, risk management and governance processes.
-IMAC must add value and must assist in strengthening accountability and governance functions of the Council and the Secretary-General.
+1 The Independent Management Advisory Committee (IMAC), as a subsidiary body of the ITU Council, serves in an expert advisory capacity and assists the Council and the Secretary-General in effectively fulfilling their governance responsibilities, including ensuring the functioning of ITU's internal control systems, risk management and governance processes, including human resources management.
+IMAC must assist in enhancing transparency, strengthening accountability and governance functions of the Council and the Secretary-General.

 2 IMAC will provide advice to the Council and ITU management, on:

-a) the quality and the level of financial reporting, governance, risk management, monitoring and internal controls in ITU;
+a) ways of improving the quality and the level of financial reporting, governance, risk management, monitoring and internal controls in ITU, including the evaluation and ITU value estimation functions;

-b) the actions taken by ITU management on audit recommendations;
+b) assistance in developing the actions taken by ITU management on recommendations concerning the responsibilities and processes referred to in § 1 above;

-c) the independence, effectiveness and objectivity of the internal and external audit functions; and
+c) ensuring the independence, effectiveness and objectivity of the internal and external audit functions; and

-d) how to strengthen the communication among stakeholders, external and internal auditors and ITU management.
+d) how to strengthen the communication among all stakeholders, the external and internal auditors, the Council and ITU management.

 Responsibilities